 Hidden Costs and Contingencies

 While you can plan for many expenses, unexpected costs can always arise.
-Maybe the drilling hits an unforeseen rocky patch, or the water quality is poorer than expected.
+Maybe the drilling process encounters an unforeseen rocky patch, or the water quality is poorer than expected.
 Setting aside a contingency fund can mitigate these surprise costs.

 Remember, drilling a well is a significant project, and it’s always better to be over-prepared.
 Whether it’s a sudden machinery breakdown or additional labor hours, having a buffer can ensure the project doesn’t stall due to financial constraints.